 At Grupo Fleury, a Brazilian healthcare institution, Dr. Gustavo Meirelles, Medical Manager of Radiology, Strategy and Innovation, was able to expedite a patient for immediate treatment through the use of Aidoc and the flagging of an incidental PE.

-Few AI solutions focus on incidental findings as they are so low and the specificity of the AI itself has to be extremely high to ensure that the false positive ratio isn’t too high.
-Aidoc’s Incidental PE algorithm detects PE in non-dedicated exams with lower exam quality – an obvious challenge for any AI.
+Few AI solutions focus on incidental findings as they are so low and the specificity of the AI itself has to be extremely high to ensure that the false-positive ratio isn’t too high.
+Aidoc’s Incidental PE algorithm detects PE exams with lower exam quality – an obvious challenge for any AI.
 In bypassing these challenges, Aidoc has created the first AI product for triaging incidental findings in medical imaging.

 To fully understand the complexity of PE detection in sparsely annotated 3D CT images, a paper written by Deepta Rajan, David Beymer, Shafiqul Abedin and Ehsan Dehghan goes into the variables that impact PE, the complexities of manual diagnosis and the use of AI to support the detection of PE.
 The paper entitled ‘Pi-PE: A Pipeline for Pulmonary Embolism Detection Using Sparsely Annotated 3D Images’ offers a solid insight into the complexities of PE and AI and achieving results that can support physician and diagnosis.